Neutralizing Topological Obstructions to Bubbles of Nothing

 \subsection{Supergravity}

-It appears that the mechanism discussed above can operate in supergravity, but only in rather exotic circumstances.
-On-shell, minimal 5D supergravity contains a gravitational field $e^a_m$, a gravitino $\psi_m$, and a graviphoton $A_m$.
+It appears that the mechanism discussed above can operate in supergravity, but only in rather exotic circumstances.\footnote{ In $\mathcal N = 2$ supergravity there are Lorentzian soliton solutions with a shrinking $S^1$~\cite{Anabalon:2021tua}. } On-shell, minimal 5D supergravity contains a gravitational field $e^a_m$, a gravitino $\psi_m$, and a graviphoton $A_m$.
 The main issue is the gravitino, which must be coupled to a gauge field in order for the Reissner-Nordstrom-type relaxation of the spin structure to operate.
 The gravitino is a doublet under the global $SU(2)_R$, so we need to gauge part of this symmetry.
 A method of gauging a $U(1)$ subgroup of the $R$ symmetry was discussed by Zucker~\cite{Zucker:1999fn}.
 The on-shell Lagrangian is essentially Einstein-Maxwell theory with two massive spin-3/2 fields coupled to the gauge field, a Chern-Simons term that will not be relevant for our purposes, and a negative cosmological constant.
 Let us explicitly break SUSY by adding soft terms to set the gravitino mass and c.c.\ to zero.
 The important feature is that the gravitino kinetic term contains the gauge coupling

 If the $\psi_n$ are periodic, we can transform $\psi_n\rightarrow e^{i\phi^5\sigma^2/2} \psi_n$.
 This makes the fermions antiperiodic around the $S^1$ while turning on a constant background field $A_5=1/2$.
 In other words, it is exactly the situation we found above.
 So the Euclidean Reissner-Nordstrom solution again describes a vacuum decay process in this softly-broken gauged supergravity theory.